 19. National Gallery Prague – Trade Fair Palace

-The National Gallery Prague, found in Trade Fair Palace, (also known as the Veletrzn Palác), is a fascinating destination in Prague.
+The National Gallery Prague, found in the Trade Fair Palace (also known as the Veletrzn Palác), is a fascinating destination in Prague.
 It houses Prague’s most outstanding modern and contemporary art collection, built in a magnificent Functionalism-style tower with six levels.

-This national museum of arts is more than suitable for anyone who wishes to gawp at incredible, contemporary art masterpieces.
+This national museum is more than suitable for anyone who wishes to gawp at incredible, contemporary art masterpieces.

-The museum’s highlights are the First Czechoslovak Republic collections, Art of the Long Century, and an abundance of Czech modern art.
+The museum highlights the First Czechoslovak Republic collections, Art of the Long Century, and an abundance of modern Czech art.
 Key features include the work of Pablo Picasso, Auguste Renoir, Vincent van Gogh, and other similarly famous painters.